 Dr. Green is a nationally recognized trainer who helps non-profits, direct service, medical providers, and educational professionals expand their transgender-related cultural competency.
-His work was recently featured in the groundbreaking January 2017 issue of National Geographic, the first to feature a transgender child.
+His work was featured in the groundbreaking January 2017 issue of National Geographic, the first to feature a transgender child.
 As a consultant, he has developed and leads transgender specific train-the-trainer courses, and provides ongoing technical assistance and coaching for current educators and trainers.
-Dr. Green has worked extensively with youth serving organizations, including dozens of K-12 schools, colleges and universities and the NYC Administration for Children’s Services LGBTQ Policy & Practice Office’s initiatives to ensure that all LGBTQ & TGNC (transgender and gender non-conforming) youth in foster care, congregate care, and juvenile justice are safe, respected, and affirmed.
+Dr. Green has worked extensively with youth serving organizations, including dozens of K-12 schools, colleges and universities and the NYC Administration for Children’s Services LGBTQ Policy & Practice Office’s initiatives to ensure that all LGBTQ & TNB (transgender and non-binary) youth in foster care, congregate care, and juvenile justice are safe, respected, and affirmed.
 As a part of this work, he co-authored the Safe & Respected best practices guide, and accompanying training curricula for service providers and foster parents.

 Research & Scholarship

-Dr. Green recently conducted a national study examining the effectiveness of teaching transgender-related topics in undergraduate courses, particularly as it relates to reducing prejudice towards transgender and gender non-conforming people.
+Dr. Green’s dissertation research was a national study examining the effectiveness of teaching transgender-related topics in undergraduate courses, particularly as it relates to reducing prejudice towards transgender and gender non-conforming people.
 His research was honored with Widener University’s Center for Human Sexuality Studies Distinguished Dissertation Award and the Society of Psychological Study of Social Issues (SPSSI) Social Issues Dissertation Award second prize.
 His ongoing research continues to evaluate the effectiveness of transgender-related education in community-based settings, specifically the effectiveness of transgender cultural competency staff trainings within foster care settings.
 In addition to The Teaching Transgender Toolkit: A Facilitator’s Guide to Increasing Knowledge, Decreasing Prejudice & Building Skills, his scholarly publications include best practices for working with transgender youth in foster care, the politics of transgender inclusion in feminist spaces, creating transgender-inclusive sexuality education, and best practices when teaching online undergraduate sexuality courses.